lucyfer3k/wan-monitor-host/README.md

 ### How to get started:
 1. Install or compile speedtest-cli https://github.com/sivel/speedtest-cli
 1. Configure your environment within `config.ini`
-2. Setup environmental variables & cron `./setup-env.sh`
+2. Setup environmental variables & cron `bash setup-env.sh`
 3. Start your containers `sudo docker-compose up -d`
 4. After Grafana is up run `./setup-grafana.sh`
 5. Go to http://localhost:8080 and login to Grafana using your username & password (default admin:password123)